Summer means living lake life, a return to the simplistic pleasures of the season.

-Hemlock Lake is a pristine watershed and wilderness area, looking much the same today as it did 500 years ago.
+Hemlock Lake is a must-see lake, looking much the same today as it did 500 years ago.
 The untouched serenity of the woods makes it an ideal escape from the business of daily life.

-Run, hike, bike, and camp the trails around Hemlock Lake or get out onto the pristine water.
-Only non-motorized vehicles are allowed on the lake to preserve the peace, making it perfect for a day of kayaking, canoeing, or paddleboarding.
+Run, hike, and bike the trails around Hemlock Lake or get out onto the water.
+Only mechanically propelled vessels less than 17 feet and motors with 10 horsepower or less are allowed on the lake to preserve the peace, making it perfect for a day of kayaking, canoeing, or paddleboarding.
 Pack a picnic lunch and spend hours recharging your batteries in the woods.

 If you want to get your steps in, you can stick to the trails that trace the shore or head up into the hills for a view that’s worth the climb.
 There are several trails along Hemlock Lake, the most challenging being Rob’s Trail.
 Rob’s Trail is a strenuous 8-mile trail that links Hemlock and Canadice Lakes, taking you through the woods and meadows, over streams and waterfalls, and up and down steep slopes.
 You’ll be rewarded with unforgettable views of the Finger Lakes and the animals who call this area home.